 Our Expected Student Outcomes reflect the character values, spiritual aspirations, cultural norms, and academic goals of CornerStone Prep.
-These outcomes define what we want students to leave our school knowing, believing, and doing; simply stated, our “Portrait of a Graduate”.
+These outcomes define what we want students to know, believe, and do as they mature.

 Why are Academic Standards important?